nikivanstein/basvanstein.github.io/_posts/2023-07-14-structural-bias.md

 y, preds = test.predict_deep(samples)
 test.explain(samples, preds, filename="explanation-de.png")
 ```

-We advise to us a large enough evaluation budget for your algorithm, the tests from our paper uses 10.000 evaluations, however, 1.000 evaluations is generally enough to discover any structural bias.
+We advise you to use a large enough evaluation budget for your algorithm, the tests from our paper use 10.000 evaluations, however, 1.000 evaluations are generally enough to discover any structural bias.
 The number of runs should be either 30, 50, 100 or 600.
-We advise to use 100 individual runs.
+We advise using 100 individual runs.

-See for more details the [Github repository](https://github.com/Dvermetten/BIAS){:target="_blank"}.
+See for more details our [Github repository](https://github.com/Dvermetten/BIAS){:target="_blank"}.

 ### How biased are popular optimization algorithms?